mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 ```
 The `socket.onmessage` function now parses the data using the `JSON.parse` function, `obj` now has access to the different types of messages being sent.

 We don't print out the user for all message types except `ChatMsg`.
-Here error messages, notification messages, and chat messages are printed in red, green and purple respectively using the `colorText()` function.
+Here error messages, notification messages, and chat messages are printed in red, green, and purple respectively using the `colorText()` function.

 We also add `output.scrollTop = output.scrollHeight;` to each of the above handles, this code ensures that we focus on the latest appended message.